Right Arrow

 The Hazard:

 A loader stacks pallets too high and, as a forklift maneuvers nearby, a box shifts and pinches his hand between the load and the racking system.
-These events are the second most common MSD trigger, often resulting in finger or hand injuries.
+These events are another common MSD trigger, often resulting in finger or hand injuries.

 • Safety briefings on proper stacking and racking